tohas1986/openbmc/poky/documentation/overview-manual/development-environment.rst

 maintainer include them into an upstream branch.
 This process is called "submitting a patch" or "submitting a change."
-For information on submitting patches and changes, see the ":doc:`../contributor-guide/submit-changes`" section in the Yocto Project and OpenEmbedded Contributor Guide.
+For information on submitting patches and changes, see the ":ref:`dev-manual/common-tasks:submitting a change to the yocto project`" section in the Yocto Project Development Tasks Manual.

 In summary, there is a single point of entry for changes into the development branch of the Git repository, which is controlled by the